-Note: I recommend using at least a 3 or 4-quart saucepan for this recipe because the mixture will expand while boiling!
+Note: I recommend using at least a 3-Quart Saucepan for this recipe since the mixture will expand while boiling!

-First, you will want to prep your candy sticks.
-Soak the sticks in water and roll them in a coating of sugar to seed the rock candy crystals (give them something to grow from).
+To begin, prep the candy sticks.
+Soak the sticks in water and roll them in a coating of granulated white sugar to “seed” the rock candy crystals (give them a starting point to grow from).
+Allow the sugared sticks to dry completely (for at least 30 minutes).

-Allow the seeded sticks to dry completely.
-If necessary, quickly dip the sticks in water and give them a second coat of sugar and allow to dry again.
-The better job you do of seeding the sticks, the larger and quicker your sugar crystals will grow!
+If desired, use a fine-mist spray bottle to lightly mist the sticks with a second light coat of water, then roll them in a second coat of sugar, and allow to dry completely again.
+The better job you do of seeding the sticks, the larger and more quickly your sugar crystals will grow!

-To make a batch of rock candy, the typical ratio is 2 cups of sugar for every 1 cup of water, but since the overall goal is to reach a point in which the solution is completely saturated, you may need a bit more sugar.
-I found that I needed to use about 2.5 cups of sugar per cup of water to create our saturated solution.
+When making a batch of rock candy, the typical sugar-to-water ratio is 2 cups of granulated white sugar for every 1 cup of water, but since the overall goal is to reach a point in which the sugar solution is completely saturated, you may need more sugar than 2:1 ratio.
+I found that 3 cups of sugar per cup of water worked the best for creating our saturated solution.

-While the water is warm, have the kids stir the sugar into the water until they reach a point where they can no longer dissolve any more of it.
+Combine the sugar with warm water.
+I let my kids stir the sugar into the water until they reach a point where they can no longer dissolve any more of it.
 They should be able to dissolve about 1/2 to 2/3 of the sugar in the recipe, and the rest will be dissolved in the next step.

-Have an adult place the saucepan on the stove and bring the sugar and water to a boil over medium high heat.
-Keep the mixture at a low boil and continue to add sugar one cup at a time until you can no longer dissolve any more of it.
-You now have a fully saturated solution – yay!
+Have an adult place the saucepan on the stove and bring the sugar and water to a boil over medium-high heat.
+Keep the mixture at a low rolling boil and continue to add sugar one cup at a time until you can no longer dissolve any more of it.
+(If you’re using a candy thermometer, you’ll want the temperature to reach around 250 degrees F.) Congratulations, you now have a fully saturated solution!

 Turn off the heat and allow the mixture to cool for 20-30 minutes.

-Slowly insert the sugared sticks into the solution.
+Slowly insert the sugared wooden sticks into the solution.
 You can use a clothespin as shown to keep your sticks in place.
-Most jars will allow for 2 sticks to be placed in each, but be sure that the sticks are not touching the sides and/or bottom of the glass or each other!
-You need to leave room for the new crystals to grow!
+Most wide mouth jars will allow for 2 sticks to be placed in each, but be sure that the sticks are not touching the sides and/or bottom of the glass or each other!
+You need to leave room for the new rock crystals to grow!

 Note: Make sure that your sugared sticks are completely dry!
 If they are too wet when you put them into the hot sugar solution, all of the seed crystals will fall off, and the rock candy crystals will not grow as easily.